0

 • Full-suspension mountain bikes are not eligible for this rebate

-• No minimum purchase price; maximum purchase price of $5,000
+• Maximum purchase price of $5,000

 E-Cargo Bike Eligibility

-E-cargo bicycles must have an extended frame designed to carry additional people or cargo.
 E-cargo bikes must meet all of the following criteria:

-• Designed to carry one or more passengers in addition to the rider OR designed to carry heavier or bulkier loads than a traditional bicycle can carry
+• Designed to carry one or more passengers in addition to the rider or designed to carry heavier or bulkier loads than a traditional bicycle can carry

 • Has an extended frame (long tail, long john, Bakfiet, or box bike)